Quantum Programming Without the Quantum Physics: Programming Example

 For two worlds to destructively interfere, we need to steer them towards identical states, or memory contents.
 The two worlds so far have memory $\ket{0}$ and $\ket{1}$, so they meet by having either the 0 rewritten to 1 or vice versa.
 Which should it be?
 Well, both: reversible, deterministic operations can only permute worlds, so worlds can only meet during a non-deterministic operation like \lstinline{qrand_bit(x)}, which performs both rewrites.

 As seen from the arrows in the dotted box, \lstinline{qrand_bit(x)} makes two equal-amplitude transitions into $\ket{0}$ and two opposite-signed transitions into $\ket{1}$.
 Thus, weights from the two worlds add on the $\ket{0}$ side whereas they subtract on the $\ket{1}$ side.
 Hence, to get cancellation on the desired side, it suffices to steer the worlds' weights before \lstinline{qrand_bit(x)} to be equal when $f(0) = f(1)$, but equal and opposite-signed when $f(0) \neq f(1)$.
-The program achieves that by comparing \lstinline{f(x)} to a fixed constant in each world and calling \lstinline{qnegate()} if equal.
+The program achieves that by calling \lstinline{qnegate()} in just those worlds with \lstinline{f(x) == 1}.

 Motivating the algorithm through QPP like this is not only useful for understanding the algorithm but also gives lessons on the benefits and challenges of quantum computing in general.
 Namely, negative amplitudes let us consolidate information from many worlds, but reversibility makes that tricky, which is why experts warn against na\"ively thinking of the worlds as parallel processors \cite{Aaronson2021WhatMakesQuantum}.
+It remains to be seen if QPP aids in developing general intuitions that help construct more advanced algorithms.